leahs02/J124-final/README.md

 In exploring how long these trends have lasted, I decided to calculate the percent change in opioid overdose deaths between 1999 and 2015 utlizing the data from the CDCs blah blah blah.

-Step-by-step guide to calculating the percent change in opioid overdose deaths between 1999 and 2015:
 - **Step 1:** Create a new column to store the percent change values "Instert" --> "Insert Column"
 - **Step 2:** Create a function to compute percent change

 Percent change is found by comparing the difference between the values with the original number:

     Percent Change =  new - old / old * 100